pitkant/parla-cleaning/README.md

 6. The db file is moved to parla-shiny/data folder and the data is viewed by using a Shiny app.

+## Testing

+This repository does not contain the necessary .db file needed to run Shiny app due to its large size.
+Shiny App can be tested by downloading and extracting a zip from Seafile: https://seafile.utu.fi/f/4f8b70147dea42c28999/

 ## TO-DO

--   [ ] Turn dataset handling into a slurm job that wouldn't need as much babysitting.
+-   [ ] Turn dataset handling into a slurm job that wouldn't need as much baby sitting.
 -   [ ] Consider more efficient ways of storing and querying big datasets.